 The Most Common Causes of Neck Pain

 The disc consists of connective tissue, which wears normally as we age.
-However, many of the problems that cause neck pain are from abnormal wear and tear.
+However, many of the problems that cause neck pain stem from abnormal wear and tear.
 This process refers to the degeneration of the intervertebral disc.
 Degeneration often results from small injuries that may not cause pain at the time the injuries actually occur.
 Over time, these injuries add up and the abnormal wear and tear can weaken the connective tissue that makes up the disc.
 Once the connective tissue becomes weak, sudden stress, such as a whiplash-type movement, may injure the disc more easily.
 The entire process of disc degeneration refers to spondylolysis of the cervical spine.

 To really understand neck pain, you need an understanding of the wear and tear process, called disc degeneration.
 This will also help you later understand what can happen to the neck when a sudden injury can cause immediate pain and dysfunction.
 The next section will explain both the process of degeneration and the most common causes of pain in the neck.